Sara Omar: Career

-Literature and Cultural Engagement

-On 30 November 2017, Sara Omar's debut novel Dødevaskeren was published, for which she received the Readers' Book Prize.
-The debut novel has sold over 100,000 copies, of which 50,000 were sold in the first month after publication.
+On 30 November 2017, Omar's debut novel Dødevaskeren was published, for which she received the Readers' Book Prize.

 Two years later, on 26 November 2019, the sequel Skyggedanseren was published, which was awarded the booksellers' literature prize, De Gyldne Laurbær.
-Within two months, it sold 50,000 copies.

-Both of Sara Omar's novels are published by Politikens Forlag, and they have been translated into Swedish, Norwegian, Serbian, Macedonian and French.
+Both of Omar's novels are published by Politikens Forlag, and they have been translated into Swedish, Norwegian, Serbian, Macedonian and French.

-In 2019, Sara Omar opened the Danish literary event Bogforum in Bellacenteret, Copenhagen, and has given the opening speech at CPH:DOX in 2020.
-Sara Omar has also participated and given readings at several literature festivals, including Bogforum, Litt Talk, Ordkraft, Litterature Exchange and international SILK in Skudeneshavn in Norway.
-She has performed for Politiken Live, Louisiana Live, at Huset Zornig and with Jan Grarup at the Royal Danish Theater.
+In 2019, Omar opened the Danish literary event Bogforum in Bellacenteret, Copenhagen, and has given the opening speech at CPH:DOX in 2020.

 In 2020, 'the dead washer' was published in France.
 Le Point soon claimed the book as one of the 30 most important publications in France in 2020.

 Human Rights activism

-Sara Omar has participated in many events focusing on vulnerable people and victims of violence.
+Omar has participated in many events focusing on vulnerable people and victims of violence.
 She has given presentations on honor-related crimes, sexual liberation, and negative social control for the Nordic Federation of Societies of Obstetrics and Gynecology, on her novel Dødevaskeren at the Anonymity of Violence event for the Umbrella Organization Intercultural Women's Council and the Tingbjerg Women's Association Eves Univers, at the Danish United Nations Association on what Denmark must fight for on the UN Commission on Women, and at Mino Denmark for International Women's Day.
 She has appeared in campaigns for Amnesty International and for Danner, where she participated in the "Life after Violence" project on abused and vulnerable children and women.

-She is an ambassador for DIGNITY - the Danish Institute against Torture, the Danish Women's Society, the youth organization Crossing Borders and the Swedish organization GAPF, which fights honor-related violence.
+Omar is an ambassador for DIGNITY - the Danish Institute against Torture, the Danish Women's Society, the youth organization Crossing Borders and the Swedish organization GAPF, which fights honor-related violence.

-Shortly after the release of Dødevaskeren, Sara Omar was invited to give a New Year's speech in Deadline on DR2, where she focused on the violent world in which some Muslim women live.
+Shortly after the release of Dødevaskeren, Omar was invited to give a New Year's speech in Deadline on DR2, where she focused on the violent world in which some Muslim women live.

-Sara Omar sits on the Expert Advisory Panel for the Arts & Globalization Communication Group.
+Omar sits on the Expert Advisory Panel for the Arts & Globalization Communication Group.